mochoy/personal-site/src/assets/blog/internship_interview_questions/internship_interview_questions.md

 ## Digital Logic
 - What is a truth table?
 - Do the K-map for a given truth table.
-- What's an FSM?
+- What is an FSM?
-- What's the difference between a Mealy and Moore FSM?
+- What is the difference between a Mealy and Moore FSM?

 ## RTL
 I'm trash at RTL lol